Divorce Mediation Attorneys in Greensboro NC

 Mediation in the course of divorce

 Mediation is an alternative dispute resolution method where you and your spouse, as well as your respective Divorce Mediation Attorneys in Greensboro NC, meet with a neutral third party mediator who works with both parties to assist in voluntarily resolving as many issues surrounding your divorce as possible.
 These issues include decisions on child custody, child support, spousal support, the division of property (equitable distribution) and any other issue related to your case.
-The mediator attempts to find common ground between the two sides with the goal of coming to a binding agreement.
+As discussed below, the mediator attempts to find common ground between the two sides in the hopes of coming to an agreement.
 In North Carolina as well as other jurisdictions, Mediation is a normal part of most divorce cases.
 In fact, Mediation is required in all Guilford County lawsuits which involve child custody and equitable distribution issues.

 Mediation can either be used during litigation itself or as an alternative way to resolve disputes outside of the court system.
 In the litigation context, many jurisdictions require that parties to a lawsuit engage in mediation prior to a case being heard by a judge.
 This requirement to mediate forces the two parties to come together and results in many cases settling before a trial is necessary.
 Outside of litigation, voluntary mediations are helpful in settling disputes before the expense, stress and unpleasantness of a lawsuit are necessary.
 If a voluntary mediation is successful, the parties can settle their dispute through a contract which sets forth the terms of the agreement.
 Finally, under some contracts such as Settlement Agreements, mediation may be required before a lawsuit can be filed.